Chapter Two: Undergraduate Academic Standards and Guidelines

 The Commencement Participation form must be submitted by the designated deadline; refer to the Commencement website for further information.
 Participation in the Commencement ceremony does not necessarily imply a student has met the requirements for graduation from their academic program.
 Please refer to the University of Bridgeport catalog under “Academic Regulations and Procedures” for additional information.

 (*) Students with 6 credits or fewer to be completed in the summer semester are welcome to participate in the May Commencement Ceremony.
-However, they are required to submit a participation petition, proof of a summer semester registration, and the completed Commencement Participation Form on/or before April 1.
+However, they are required to submit a participation petition, proof of a summer semester registration, and the completed Commencement Participation Form on/or before the communicated deadline.

 University of Bridgeport conducts one Commencement Ceremony in May of each year for the summer, fall, and spring semesters.
 A graduation fee is due at the time the Commencement Participation form is submitted.
 This fee must be paid whether or not a student participates in the ceremony.
 Students participating in the Commencement Ceremony must conform to all regulations.
 Transcripts and diplomas will not be released until all balances due to the University are satisfied.